 (1) For the purposes of the definition of applicable building standard in section 3, the building standards set out in subregulation (2) are prescribed as applicable building standards for the purposes of section 37(2) in respect of all kinds of buildings and incidental structures, except to the extent that regulations 31BA, 31C and 31HA otherwise provide.

-(2) For subregulation (1), the applicable building standards for a building or incidental structure are the requirements in relation to the technical aspects of the construction of a building or incidental structure of that building or incidental structure’s classification that are set out in the edition of the Building Code that was in effect at the time construction commenced.
+(2) For subregulation (1), the applicable building standards for a building or incidental structure are the requirements in relation to the technical aspects of the construction of a building or incidental structure of that building or incidental structure’s classification that are set out in the edition of the Building Code that was in effect at the time the building work mentioned in section 37(2) commenced.

 [Regulation 31E inserted: Gazette 18 Dec 2012 p.
 6567; amended: Gazette 7 Dec 2015 p.
 4900; 15 Apr 2016 p.
 1169; 5 Oct 2018 p.
-4014.]
+4014; SL 2021/42 r.
+8.]

 31F.
 Applicable building standards for replacement occupancy permit for permanent change of building’s use (s.
 3, 57(3) and 49(a))